VBayesLab/VBLab/README.md

-# VBLab package for Bayesian Inference
+# VBLab package for Variational Bayes and Bayesian Inference

 The current files are only for testing.